Sasanian Empire: Society

-The arts, science and literature
+Arts, science, and literature

 The Sasanian kings were patrons of letters and philosophy.
-Khosrau I had the works of Plato and Aristotle, translated into Pahlavi, taught at Gundishapur, and read them himself.
+Khosrow I had the works of Plato and Aristotle, translated into Pahlavi, taught at Gundishapur, and read them himself.
 During his reign, many historical annals were compiled, of which the sole survivor is the Karnamak-i Artaxshir-i Papakan (Deeds of Ardashir), a mixture of history and romance that served as the basis of the Iranian national epic, the Shahnameh.
-When Justinian I closed the schools of Athens, seven of their professors went to Persia and found refuge at Khosrau's court.
+When Justinian I closed the schools of Athens, seven of their professors went to Persia and found refuge at Khosrow's court.
 In his treaty of 533 with Justinian, the Sasanian king stipulated that the Greek sages should be allowed to return and be free from persecution.

-Under Khosrau I, the Academy of Gundishapur, which had been founded in the 5th century, became "the greatest intellectual center of the time", drawing students and teachers from every quarter of the known world.
+Under Khosrow I, the Academy of Gundishapur, which had been founded in the 5th century, became "the greatest intellectual center of the time", drawing students and teachers from every quarter of the known world.
 Nestorian Christians were received there, and brought Syriac translations of Greek works in medicine and philosophy.
 The medical lore of India, Persia, Syria and Greece mingled there to produce a flourishing school of therapy.

+The Sasanian period saw an open exchange of ideas with other people, in particular with India and Byzantium.
+From India, works on medicine, astronomy, mirrors for princes and fables such as the panchatantra were imported and translated.
+Indian works on astrology were especially prized and much effort was dedicated to their translation.
+Chess was also imported from India, where it was adopted and underwent further development.
+From Byzantium came musical instruments, scientific, medical and philosophical works.
+The decision of emperor Justinian to close down the neo-platonic school in Athens caused many philosophers to travel to Persia and seek work at the academy of Gondishapur.

 Artistically, the Sasanian period witnessed some of the highest achievements of Iranian civilization.
-Much of what later became known as Muslim culture, including architecture and writing, was originally drawn from Persian culture.
+Much of what would later become known as Islamic culture, including architecture and writing, was originally drawn from Persian culture.
 At its peak, the Sasanian Empire stretched from western Anatolia to northwest India (today Pakistan), but its influence was felt far beyond these political boundaries.
 Sasanian motifs found their way into the art of Central Asia and China, the Byzantine Empire, and even Merovingian France.
 Islamic art however, was the true heir to Sasanian art, whose concepts it was to assimilate while at the same time instilling fresh life and renewed vigor into it.
 According to Will Durant: